docker/docs/content/manuals/docker-hub/download-rate-limit.md

 | `version_checks`     | The number of version checks accumulated for the date and hour of each image repository.
 Depending on the client, a pull can do a version check to verify the existence of an image or tag without downloading it. | This helps identify the frequency of version checks, which you can use to analyze usage trends and potential unexpected behaviors.                                                  |
 | `pulls`              | The number of pulls accumulated for the date and hour of each image repository.                                                                                                                                            | This helps identify the frequency of repository pulls, which you can use to analyze usage trends and potential unexpected behaviors.                                                |

-### Optimize and manage Docker Hub usage
+### Best practices for managing Docker Hub usage

-Use the following steps to help optimize and manage your Docker Hub usage for both individuals and organizations.
+Use the following steps to help optimize and manage your Docker Hub usage for both individuals and organizations:

 1. [View your Docker Hub usage](#view-docker-hub-usage).